ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 ```
 {: pre}

-## Assigning access to Fusion as a Service by using the API
+## Assigning access to IBM Fusion as a service by using the API
 {: #assign-access-api}
 {: api}